Distance: c. 35 miles, two out-and-backs

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Begin at the intersection of W. A. Barr Road and Castle Lake Scenic Drive.
 Ride up W. A. Barr Road as long as you wish to (hence the vagueness in the distance and elevation gain figures above—I just picked a random spot along the road when I mapped).
 If you climb for 13 miles (19.5 miles from your parked car), you get to a summit and an intersection at the Gumboot Trailhead (there’s a large sign.
 Gumboot Lake, no relation, is actually briefly visible off to your L as you near the summit).

 You can actually keep riding past the summit (see Adding Miles), but Barr is best in its first half, which is all paralleling a charming, tumbling, rocky stream (in fact, the headwaters of the Sacramento River) at a consistently mellow pitch.
 When it leaves the stream, it gets a bit steeper (though never steep), a bit narrower, a bit straighter, a bit rougher, and a bit less interesting.
-As long as you’re riding in the creek canyon, the terrain is creek boulders on one side and rock cuts on the other, very pretty in its way, and completely different from our other climb, Castle Lake Road, which is wooded, then open with vistas.
+As long as you’re riding in the creek canyon, the terrain is creek boulders on one side and rock cuts on the other, very pretty in its way.
 Since Barr gets less appealing as it goes up, you can turn around as soon as you sense the magic is gone and enjoy the fine descent back to the car.